qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 The |crs| :guilabel:`CRS` tab helps you set the coordinate reference system to use in this project.
 It can be:

-* |checkbox| :guilabel:`No CRS (or unknown/non-Earth projection)`:
+* :guilabel:`No CRS (or unknown)`:
   layers are drawn based on their raw coordinates
+* or a coordinate reference system that can be an existing CRS from the installed PROJ database, a derived one using a specific origin point (*topocentric*) or a custom one defined as a WKT string.
-* or an existing coordinate reference system that can be *geographic*, *projected*, *user-defined* or *topocentric*.
-Layers added to the project are translated on-the-fly to this CRS in order to overlay them regardless their original CRS.
+  Layers added to the project are translated on-the-fly to this CRS in order to overlay them regardless of their original CRS.

 Transformations Properties
 --------------------------